The Hardest Logic Puzzle Ever: Random's behavior

 With this modification, the puzzle's solution demands the more careful god-interrogation given at the top of The Solution section.

 Unanswerable questions and exploding god-heads

-In A simple solution to the hardest logic puzzle ever, B. Rabern and L. Rabern offer a variant of the puzzle: a god, confronted with a paradox, will say neither ja nor da and instead not answer at all.
+In A simple solution to the hardest logic puzzle ever, Brian Rabern and Landon Rabern offer a variant of the puzzle: a god, confronted with a paradox, will say neither ja nor da and instead not answer at all.
 For example, if the question "Are you going to answer this question with the word that means no in your language?" is put to True, he cannot answer truthfully.
 (The paper represents this as his head exploding, "...they are infallible gods!
 They have but one recourse – their heads explode.")
 Allowing the "exploding head" case gives yet another solution of the puzzle and introduces the possibility of solving the puzzle (modified and original) in just two questions rather than three.
 In support of a two-question solution to the puzzle, the authors solve a similar simpler puzzle using just two questions.